- What Is Telemental Health?

 4. Scalable Reach Without Proportional Cost Increase

 Expanding an in-person practice means leasing new space, hiring staff, and managing new compliance obligations.
 Digital platforms work differently.
-Once the system is built, adding patients in new cities or states has minimal incremental cost, just bandwidth and platform fees.
+Once the system is built, adding patients in new cities or states has minimal incremental cost.
+For organizations looking to move faster, white-label telemedicine platform development can reduce that initial build time significantly.

 McKinsey notes that many in-person visits could shift to virtual care without sacrificing outcomes and unlock significant cost efficiencies.